Susanmarie Harrington, WID Director & Professor of English

 Noah Slowik, Graduate Research Assistant

-Noah (he/him) is a first-year graduate student in the Master of Arts in English program.
-He completed his undergraduate at Lewis University in English and Secondary Education where he also tutored in the Writing Center as a Graduate Writing Specialist for two years.
+Noah (he/him) is a second-year graduate student in the Master of Arts in English program.
+He is also a Graduate Writing Consultant for the Graduate Writing Center, and he completed his undergraduate at Lewis University in English and Secondary Education.
 Noah’s main research interest is science fiction, specifically analyzing how H.G.
 Wells developed strategies for creating worlds that represent more equitable versions of society.
-His hobbies outside of school include running, learning French, and hanging out with his cat, Gatsby.
+His hobbies outside of school include ergometric rowing, learning French, and hanging out with his cat, Gatsby.